nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 3. User requests to delete a person.
 4. User selects the person to delete.
 5. ContaX deletes the person.
-6. ContaX displays a message indicating that the person was successfully deleted.
+6. ContaX displays a message indicating that the person was successfully deleted.<br>&nbsp;
-    Use case ends.
+    Use case ends.<br>&nbsp;

 **Extensions**